nexmo-se/multi-outbound-calls/README.md

 - If noone answers after the ring time out, the established incoming call is terminated, and all callees stop ringing,
 - This variant is handled by the sample server code `multi-outbound-calls-ivr-voice-ai-interaction.js`.

+First variant - With call whisper:
+- It has the same capabilities as described in "First variant" section above
+- Once the incoming call (e.g. customer call leg) is connected with an outgoing call (e.g. agent call leg), you may add a third leg that can hear the customer and the agent, and only the agent leg can hear audio from that third leg, this a.k.a. call whispering, or call coaching.
+- This variant is handled by the sample server code `multi-outbound-calls-early-media-coach.js`.

 ## Set up

 ### Local deployment using ngrok